Find Grad Schools

 17% Racial-Ethnic Minorities*

-The 19th most popular school in the country for communications technologies and support majors who are seeking their master's degree is Johns Hopkins University.
+The 19th most popular school in the country for communications technologies & support majors who are seeking their master's degree is Johns Hopkins University.
 Roughly 28,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $58,720 per year, while in-state graduate students, on average, pay $58,720 per year.
-For the 2020-2021 academic year, 6 master's degrees were handed out to communications technologies and support majors at Johns Hopkins.
+The average in-state tuition for full-time undergraduates is $60,480 per year, while in-state graduate students, on average, pay $60,480 per year.
+During the most recent year for which we have data, 6 people received their master's degree in communications technologies & support from Johns Hopkins.
 Around 17% of these students were from an underrepresented racial-ethnic group, and 17% were women.

 Communications Technologies & Support Majors to Study